 If you don't feel compelled to rent a Vespa in the chaotic Rome, a regular bike is the perfect way to discover this magical city.
 Head out into the city on your own or book a three-hour sightseeing tour through Rome's historic core.
 Bike along the beautiful coast of the Tiber, view the ruins and the monuments, peddle around the Colosseum and the Roman Forum, past the cobbled squares and the winding streets of the Jewish ghetto, explore the city's most emblematic districts, such as Trastevere and the Vatican.
 Rome has 3,000 years of history, so you will surely get to learn a lot about its amazing history, and at the same time burn a few calories.

-Did you like the Madrid tips?
+Did you like the Rome tips?
 Then please share this article on Facebook :)